As the Aging Prison Population Climbs, the Need for Prison Hospice Care Rises

 THE BENEFITS OF CARE

-Hospice benefits not just the prisoners who use the time to reflect on past mistakes and make amends-- but also the staff or other prisoners tending to them.
-It also positively impacts the staff or other prisoners tending to them.
+Hospice benefits not just the prisoners who use the time to reflect on past mistakes and make amends but also the staff or other prisoners tending to them.
 "I listen to people's regrets, their stories, their happiness, their joy.
 I listen to their confessions," a former gang member named Fernando, who volunteers in Vacaville’s hospice while serving a 41-year sentence, told Reuters.

 A 2011 report on palliative medicine suggests that incarcerated volunteers gain a new sense of purpose and psychological rehabilitation through end-of-life caregiving, which can lead to a more peaceful prison culture.